MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-issues.md

 * When navigating back to a custom page from another page, the page state isn't restored so the page appears like a new navigation.

 * Native player support is available for iOS and Android in online-only mode.
-Offline support will come later.
+Offline support currently isn't supported.
 The preview Dynamics 365 Windows player displays a blank page when a custom page is opened.

 * When a user running Internet Explorer opens a custom page, an error message will appear indicating Internet Explorer isn't supported.